algorand/go-algorand/network/p2p/README.md

 peers by a given capability(-ies) or advertising own capabilities (`AdvertiseCapabilities`).

-Note, by default private and non-routable addresses are filtered (see `AddrsFactory`), libp2p's `ObservedAddrManager` can track own public address and makes it available (and so that discoverable with DHT) if it was observed at least 4 times in 30 minutes (as libp2p@v0.33.2).
+Note, by default private and non-routable addresses are filtered (see `AddrsFactory`), libp2p's `ObservedAddrManager` can track its own public address and makes it available (and so that discoverable with DHT) if it was observed at least 4 times in 30 minutes (as of libp2p@v0.33.2).

 ```mermaid
 graph LR